FigJam23/HRV-Serial-to-Home-Assistant/ESP32/readme.md

-Same As Touch Screen Binary Only change rx tx on pins 16 17
+Same As Touch Screen Binary Only change rx tx on pins 16 17 (Works with or with out a touch screen conected)

 <img src="https://github.com/user-attachments/assets/23fbf5c9-0abc-48af-8022-2cfee745771f" width="240" height="320">